 Up to 1.1 million bundles of hair, from 1.1 million people murdered.

-From Auschwitz I we went to Auschwitz II – Birkenau.
+From Auschwitz, I went to Auschwitz II – Birkenau.
 It is the sight most familiar, the location seen in movies.
 Where rows upon rows of shacks were erected to house workers, prisoners, those waiting for their turn in the gas chamber.
 Rail tracks split the ground, piles of rubble sat at the back, somewhat hidden amongst trees.
-The gas chambers and cremation ovens were blown up with dynamite on the last days before liberation, busted rocks and the semblance of structure are all that remains.
+The gas chambers and cremation ovens were blown up with dynamite on the last days before liberation, busted rocks and the semblance of a structure are all that remains.

 That may be the only place I’ve visited in the world where I felt glad for the buffer of a large number of tourists, grateful for a distraction from the place I was in, walking the roads that led so many others to their final formidable moments.
-Otherwise it would all be too heavy, too much for this sensitive heart to take.
+Otherwise, it would all be too heavy, too much for this sensitive heart to take.